Mary Calvagna, MS

 It is possible to develop cervical cancer with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing cervical cancer.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Women who had sexual intercourse at an early age or women who have had many sexual partners are at an increased risk of cervical cancer.
-If a woman is with a partner who has had many sexual partners, this also increases her risk.
+If a woman is with a partner who has had many sexual partners, this also increases risk.

 Cervical cancer.
 American Cancer Society